-Loosen the stern drain plugs and remove them, and then make sure that the plugs are not damaged and that there is no foreign material on the threads.
-NOTICE: Before installing the stern drain plugs, clean the drain plug threads to remove any foreign materials, such as dirt or sand.
+Loosen the stern drain plugs and remove them, and then make sure that the plugs and O-rings on the plugs are not damaged and that there is no foreign material on the threads or O-rings on the plugs.
+NOTICE: Before installing the stern drain plugs, clean the drain plug threads and the O-rings on the plugs to remove any foreign materials, such as dirt or sand.
 Otherwise, the stern drain plugs could be damaged, allowing water to enter the engine compartment.
-Make sure that the stern drain plugs are tightened securely before launching the watercraft.
+Check the O-rings on the stern drain plugs and make sure that the plugs are tightened securely before launching the watercraft.
 Otherwise, water may flood the engine compartment and cause the watercraft to submerge.
-[ECJOOS61]
+[ECJ00363]